 VALLE DE VIÑALES

 The landscape is particularly fertile and is covered by various crops.
 Some for food but most others for growing tobacco.
-Traditional methods for agriculture have survived in this area where locals have been using the same methods for generations in between them.
+Traditional methods for agriculture have survived in this area where locals have been using the same methods for generations.

-The best thing we did in The Viñales Valley, was booking a horse tour and exploring the valley.
+The best thing we did in The Viñales Valley, was book a horse tour and explore the valley.
 These tours will take you to visit tobacco farms, caves, and stunning lookouts for an amazing view.
 Cuba Havana

-I hope you have a great time exploring the different cities of Cuba.
-Cuba is a great and fun travel destination that every traveler should go experience!
+I hope you have a great time exploring the different Cuban cities.
+Cuba is a great and fun travel destination that every traveler should go experience.
+Now that there are better times to visit the Caribbean than others and you should plan around what you are most interested in.

 As always feel free to leave a comment below